alcheryl/FinAgent/notebooks/docs/module3.md

 * **Computation:** Simulate N random portfolios using the individual time-series return data of Stock A and Stock B (and potentially other assets if provided).
 Calculate annualized return and volatility for each simulated portfolio.
 * **Visual:** Scatter plot of all simulated portfolios.
 Highlight the "Optimal Portfolio" (Maximum Sharpe Ratio) with a distinct star marker, and the "Minimum Volatility Portfolio" with another marker.
 * **Hover:** Tooltips must show the simulated weight allocations (e.g., A: 60%, B: 40%) and the Sharpe ratio for that specific point.
+* **Capital Market Line (CML):** Overlay the Capital Market Line starting from the risk-free rate on the Y-axis and extending through the Maximum Sharpe Ratio (Optimal) Portfolio.
+The CML represents the set of portfolios that optimally combine the risk-free asset with the tangency portfolio.

 ### F. Asset Correlation Heatmap (Comparison)